 “Awesome quirky, cosy mystery with all the right ingredients to ruffle anyone’s feathers.”

-If you would prefer a paperback, click here.
+If you would prefer an eBook, click here.

 How does it work?